ssayle/plant-humanities/Dioscoreavillosa/README.md

 [^ref1]: E.W.
 Hervey, *North America: US and Canada (Region): United States of America: Massachusetts: Bristol County: New Bedford.* 1903.
 [^ref2]: Yota Batsaki, "The Apocalyptic Herbarium: Mourning and Transformation in Anselm Kiefer's Secret of the Ferns," *Environmental Humanities* 13, no. 2 (2012): 391–413.
-[^ref3]: Encyclopedia Britannica, “Rhizome.” *Encyclopedia Britannica* 2020.
+[^ref3]: Encyclopedia Britannica, "Rhizome." *Encyclopedia Britannica* 2020.
 Accessed May 29, 2022.
-[^ref4]: North American Native Plant Society, “*Dioscorea villosa*, Wild yam.” *North American Native Plant Society*.
+[^ref4]: North American Native Plant Society, "*Dioscorea villosa*, Wild yam." *North American Native Plant Society*.
 Accessed March 27, 2021.
 [^ref5]: Arthur O. Tucker and Jules Janick, *Flora of the Codex Cruz-Badianus* (Cham, Switzerland: Springer International Publishing, 2020), 46–47.
 [^ref6]: Tucker, *Flora*.
 [^ref7]: Charles Plumier, *Nova plantarum americanum* (Paris: Regis and Regix Scientiatum Academiae Typrographum, 1703).
-[^ref8]: Gian Carlo Delgado, “Biopiracy and Intellectual Property as the Basis for Biotechnological Development: The Case of Mexico,” *International Journal of Politics, Culture and Society* 16, no. 2 (2002): 297–318.
+[^ref8]: Gian Carlo Delgado, "Biopiracy and Intellectual Property as the Basis for Biotechnological Development: The Case of Mexico," *International Journal of Politics, Culture and Society* 16, no. 2 (2002): 297–318.
 [^ref9]: Londa Schiebinger, *Plants and Empire: Colonial Bioprospecting in the Atlantic World* (Cambridge, MA: Harvard University Press, 2004).
 [^ref10]: Gabriela Soto Laveaga, *Jungle laboratories: Mexican peasants, national projects and the making of the pill* (Durham: Duke University Press, 2009).
 [^ref11]: A.F.
 Sievers, *The Herb Hunter’s Guide*.
 Misc.
 Publication No. 77.
 Washington, D.C.: USDA, 1930.
 [^ref12]: Charles Frederick Millspaugh, *American medicinal plants: an illustrated and descriptive guide to the American plants used as homeopathic remedies: their history, preparation, chemistry and physiological effects* (New York: Boericke and Tafel, 1884–1887).
 [^ref13]: Otto A. Wall, *A Handbook of Pharmacognosy* (St. Louis, MO: C.V.
 Mosby Co., 1917).
-[^ref14]: American Chemical Society and Sociedad Quimica de Mexico, *The “Marker Degradation” and the Creation of the Mexico Steroid Hormone Industry 1938-1945* (University Park, PA: American Chemical Society, 1999).
+[^ref14]: American Chemical Society and Sociedad Quimica de Mexico, *The "Marker Degradation" and the Creation of the Mexico Steroid Hormone Industry 1938-1945* (University Park, PA: American Chemical Society, 1999).
-[^ref15]: T. Tsukamoto, Y. Ueno and Z. Ota, “Constitution of diosgenin.
-I. Glucoside of Dioscorea Tokoro Makino,” *Journal of the Pharmaceutical Society of Japan* 56 (1936): 931–940.
+[^ref15]: T. Tsukamoto, Y. Ueno and Z. Ota, "Constitution of diosgenin.
+I. Glucoside of Dioscorea Tokoro Makino," *Journal of the Pharmaceutical Society of Japan* 56 (1936): 931–940.
 [^ref16]: Russell E. Marker, D.L.
 Turner, and P.R.
-Ulshafer, “Sterols.
+Ulshafer, "Sterols.
 CIV.
-Diosgenin from certain America plants,” *Journal of the American Chemical Society* 62 (September 1940): 2542–2543.
+Diosgenin from certain America plants," *Journal of the American Chemical Society* 62 (September 1940): 2542–2543.
 [^ref17]: Russell E. Marker, interviewed by Jeffrey L. Sturchio at Pennsylvania State University on April 17, 1987.
 Philadelphia: Science History Institute, n.d.
 Oral History Transcript 0068.
 [^ref18]: Russell E. Marker, R.B.
-Wagner and Paul R. Ulshafer, “Sterols.
+Wagner and Paul R. Ulshafer, "Sterols.
 CXLVI.
 Sapogenins.
 LX.
-Some New Sources of Diosgenin,” *Journal of American Chemical Society* 64 (1942):1283–1285.
+Some New Sources of Diosgenin," *Journal of American Chemical Society* 64 (1942):1283–1285.
-[^ref19]: Pedro Lehmann, “Early History of Steroid Chemistry in Mexico: the story of three remarkable men,” *Steroids* 57, no. 8 (1992): 403–408; Laveaga, *Jungle*.
+[^ref19]: Pedro Lehmann, "Early History of Steroid Chemistry in Mexico: the story of three remarkable men," *Steroids* 57, no. 8 (1992): 403–408; Laveaga, *Jungle*.
 [^ref20]: Lehmann, "Steroid."
 [^ref21]: R. Govaerts, P. Wilkin and R.M.K.
 Saunders, *World Checklist of Dioscoreales:Yams and their allies,* Kew: The Board of Trustees of the Royal Botanic Gardens, 2007; Laveaga, *Jungle*.
 [^ref22]: Lehmann, "Steroid;" American Chemical Society, *Marker.*